“One of Brazil's greatest hotel experiences, set in a private nature reserve 3.5 hours' drive - or a short helicopter flight - north of Rio”

 - Botanists can admire wild orchids, bot and bromeliads, as well as numerous native forest species including manacá da serra, ipe and kapok trees.
 There's heaps of wildlife to spot too, if you're lucky: Muriqui monkeys, wild boar, jaguars and ocelots, puma and wolves

 - Relax in the spa with a massage, Ayurvedic treatment or well-being ritual.
 All products used are natural and made exclusively for the Ibitipoca reserve.
+After the treatment an open-air shower and bathtub awaits you – stargazing from here is bliss.
 Or just loll about in the wood-heated sauna and outdoor hydro-massage pool

 - Spend the day at Engenho’s Waterfall, a spot with natural pools and white sands, comfortable sunbeds and excellent Brazilian caipirinhas from the bar